Integralist/integralist.co.uk/content/posts/bash-watchtower.md

 http://www.bbc.co.uk/newsbeat/article/32792353/im-engaged-but-will-i-ever-be-able-to-marry-my-boyfriend 500
 ```

+> [!NOTE]
-> Note: here the results suggest only one URL has returned a 500 status code
+> here the results suggest only one URL has returned a 500 status code

 We also store off our remote endpoint (in my case: our Slack incoming webhook URL) in a variable called `remote`.
 This is where we'll be sending our JSON data of failed URLs to.